Real-Time Neural Video Compression with Unified Intra and Inter Coding: Related Work

 \section{Related Work}

 Classic video coding standards (e.g., H.264/AVC, H.265/HEVC, H.266/VVC) \cite{h261,h.263,h.264,h.265,h.266} have long relied on inter-frame prediction to reduce temporal redundancy, where the current frame is predicted using reference frames via motion estimation and compensation.
 A critical design in these standards is the integration of intra prediction within inter-frame coding: when inter prediction fails to yield satisfactory performance (e.g., for disoccluded regions, newly appearing content, or areas with complex motion where motion vectors cannot capture accurate dependencies), local blocks are switched to intra coding mode.
-This strategy avoids excessive residual distortion caused by poor inter prediction, balancing compression efficiency and reconstruction quality—an essential heuristic for handling scene inhomogeneities that remains valuable for modern NVC schemes.
+This strategy avoids excessive residual distortion caused by poor inter prediction, balancing compression efficiency and reconstruction quality.
+The same principle retains significant value for modern neural video coding (NVC) frameworks, where addressing scene inhomogeneity and inter-frame error propagation remains a fundamental challenge.

 Recent advances in NVC have demonstrated great potential in video compression.
 Existing schemes can be broadly categorized into two main types: residual coding and conditional coding.
 Residual coding~\cite{res_1, res_2, res_3, res_4, dvc, dvc_pro, fvc, hu2022coarse, agustsson2020scale} primarily reduces redundancy by encoding the difference between predicted frames and the current frame.
 Conditional coding~\cite{cond_1, cond_2, dcvc, tcm, ho2022canf, hem, dc, li2024neural, jiang2025ecvc, Bian_2025_CVPR, zhang2025flavc, tang2025neural, jia2025towards} focuses on exploiting contextual correlations to improve coding performance.
 Some other emerging frameworks based on neural video representations~\cite{chen2021nerv,chen2023hnerv,zhao2023dnerv,li2022nerv, nvrc2024, gao2025givic, liu2025an} are also rapidly developing.
-Given that conditional coding can learn complex motion patterns and has entropy lower than or equal to that of residual coding---and with the advent of DCVC RT~\cite{jia2025towards}---real-time conditional coding is increasingly approaching practical applicability.
+Given that conditional coding can learn complex temporal patterns and has entropy lower than or equal to that of residual coding, real-time conditional coding is increasingly approaching practical applicability with the advent of DCVC RT~\cite{jia2025towards}.
 Our model adopts a real-time conditional coding design and introduces improvements in reducing inter-frame error propagation.